 the cost of the plates and label, as we're unable to reuse these.

 If the vehicle was registered for more than 28 days, do one of the following:

 Complete an Application to cancel registration (form MR15) if the vehicle is to be re-registered.

 Request the registered person be changed to the name of the trader who made the error.
 Contact us to do this.

 Most vehicles in New Zealand must be continuously licensed.
 If they're not, licensing fees accrue and, where they remain unpaid, we may recover them through a debt collection agency.

-You can avoid these issues by registering a vehicle in your name using the MR13C form.
+You can avoid these issues by registering a vehicle in your name using the Trader notice of acquisition form (MR13C).
 Using the MR13C means that the vehicle becomes part of the trader network.
 While in the network, vehicles don't have to be licensed continuously and can remain unlicensed for two years from the last licence or exemption expiry date.